htw-imi-showtime/showtime-website/content/ss21/master/m2-something-unreal/_tech_stack.md

 {{<section title="Modeling">}}
 * <strong>Blender</strong><br>
-Blender is a 3D-Computer-Graphics-Software and was used to create almost all the assets for our project.
+Blender is a 3D content creation software and was used to create almost all the assets for our project.
 {{</section>}}

 {{<section title="Texturing">}}